71emj/compare/README.md

   .otherwise("nothing here")
   .onEnd((debug, result) => console.log(result)); // "case 2 is true"

-// matching multiple variables to expression is also supported by this method
+// matching multiple variables to statement is also supported by this method
 // note that by passing more than one variable to evaluate, simple name-value is not supported match({ home: "home", name: "71emj" }) .onMatchOR(["home === 'halla'", "name === 'hishome'"], "case 1 is true")